canonical/s3-integrator/README.md

 To configure the S3 integrator charm, you may provide the following configuration options:

-- endpoint: the endpoint used to connect to the object storage.
+- `endpoint`: the endpoint used to connect to the object storage.
-- bucket: the bucket/container name delivered by the provider (the bucket name can be specified also on the requirer application).
+- `bucket`: the bucket/container name delivered by the provider (the bucket name can be specified also on the requirer application).
-- region: the region used to connect to the object storage.
+- `region`: the region used to connect to the object storage.
-- path: the path inside the bucket/container to store objects.
+- `path`: the path inside the bucket/container to store objects.
-- attributes: the custom metadata (HTTP headers).
+- `attributes`: the custom metadata (HTTP headers).
-- s3-uri-style: the S3 protocol specific bucket path lookup type.
+- `s3-uri-style`: the S3 protocol specific bucket path lookup type.
-- storage-class:the storage class for objects uploaded to the object storage.
+- `storage-class`:the storage class for objects uploaded to the object storage.
-- tls-ca-chain: the complete CA chain, which can be used for HTTPS validation.
+- `tls-ca-chain`: the complete CA chain, which can be used for HTTPS validation.
-- s3-api-version: the S3 protocol specific API signature.
+- `s3-api-version`: the S3 protocol specific API signature.

 The only mandatory fields for the integrator are access-key secret-key and bucket.